Hyunho111/CNS_dataset/README.md

   - The ground truth information can be found in the **'gt.csv'**.
   - [time_stamp, x, y, z, qx, qy, qz, qw]
 - Transforamtion Data
-	- The transforamtion matrix of the sensors are stored in **Transformation** folder.
+	- The transforamtion matrices of the sensors are stored in **'.yaml'** files.

 ## Sequences